phillid/sand-leek/README.md

 ## Future work
 I have every intention to add GPU capability to sand leek.

-Additionally, as outlined above, sand leek really needs to be verifying that keys are sane.

 ## Benchmarks
 Preliminary benching shows sand leek to be faster than some of the other similar tools out there when pushing work across cores.